BrentGrammer/Angular-Directives/README.md

 ### Custom Directives:

+- Generate a Directive with:
+  `$ ng g d directive-name`

 1. create a new folder in the app/ directory of the project named after the directive to create
    Ex: app/directive-name/